Classifying music by quality

-The only ones that may have (quite limited) success with okay music are artists that are being pushed by their record companies and by the media, but you shouldn’t count on such kind of support anyway.
+The only ones that may have some success with okay music are artists that are being pushed by their record companies and by the media, but you shouldn’t count on such kind of support anyway.

 “CRAPPY MUSIC” IS EVERYTHING THAT’S REALLY, REALLY BAD.

 In most cases it’s a mass-compatible product that has been created with pure profits and chart success in mind.
 It’s music that has been made for the sole purpose of commercial success, mostly consisting of cheap beats and a really annoying chorus.
 Most of the music by boy bands, girl groups, and other puppets goes into that category.
 Quick money for the record company, the producer, and sometimes even for the “artist”.